your-friendly-neighborhood-programmer/Pong/README.md

 ## How to Play

+Go to <a href="https://your-friendly-neighborhood-programmer.github.io/Pong/">this link</a>.
 Use the up (↑) and down (↓) arrow keys or 'W' and 'S' keys to control your green paddle on the right side of the screen.
 The goal is to prevent the ball from passing your paddle while trying to get the ball past the AI's red paddle on the left.

 ## Game Mechanics